harymitchell/GISProject/README.md

 * interpolateFromData
 * interpolateFromFilePath

+There are 3 implied data structures

+Measurement ::=
+ *  pm25
+ *  year
+ *  month
+ *  day

+Point ::=
+ *  id
+ *  x
+ *  y
+ *  measurements

+Neighbor ::=
+ *  id
+ *  isTimeValid
+ *  d

+Issue for discussion: We calculte Neighbor attribute isTimeValid because it is relevant to know whether the range of measurements for a given nearest neighbor contains the time value we want to measure.
+I do not know if my implementation is just wrong, or if this it is inherent in the algorithm, but for the interpolatedValue function (( ti2 - t / ti2 - ti1 )*wi1 + ( t - ti1 / ti2 - ti1 )*wi2;), if t is not in between ti1 and ti2, then the result is a negative number, which I think skews the results.
+So it is better to choose neighbors that are close in distance but also which have relevant time intervals measured.

 The implementation is currnetly unfinished.
 The handleData function simply runs a few tests with single points.